NignetShark/lagarisc32/README.md

 * CSR not yet implemented (in progress in order to support interruptions).
 * FENCE instruction is not supported.
 * Privileged execution is not supported (no user/supervisor/hypervisor mode).
+* LSU load & store could be improved to reduce latency of 1 cycle.